ohata-toast/Cloud-Access/en/console-user-guide/cloud-access-start.md

 * Subnet selected when creating Cloud Access: 172.16.0.0/24
 * Accessible band: 192.168.0.0/24

-When set as above, set peering between project 1 (local) and project 2 (peer).
-And select **Route** tab from **[Peering Gateway - Project Peering]** to add the local route rule..
+When set as above, set up peering between Project 1 (local) and Project 2 (peer).
+Then, in **Network - Routing**, select the routing table to which the instance to be connected belongs and add the following rule to the **Route** tab.

+* Target CIDR: 10.0.0.0/24
+* Gateway: a PEERING type network interface created between Project 1 VPC and Project 2 VPC

+Then, select the **Route** tab in **Peering Gateway - Project Peering** to add a local route rule.

 * Destination CIDR: 10.0.0.0/24
 * Gateway: NCAccess_INF_SUB_PORT_VIP of type Virtual_IP

 !!! danger "Caution"
-    * Before saving the settings, make sure the selected VPC is connected to an internet gateway.
-        * If not connected, Cloud Access will not work.
+    * Communication is possible only when the user IP allocation range is allowed in the Security Groups applied to the instance.
-    * The user IP allocation range must not overlap with:
+    * The user IP allocation range cannot overlap with the items below:
         * The selected subnet
         * The accessible network range
+    * When connecting two or more subnets to an instance, if a subnet overlaps with the user IP allocation range, communication will not function properly.

 <br>